-If anything, the island’s incessant soundtrack is growing ever more dynamic, as artists and bands, inspired by the continual international success of their peers, continue to create original, world class music.
+If anything, the island’s soundtrack grows ever more dynamic, as artists and bands follow in the footsteps of their peers in continuing to create new music the world takes notice of.

-IMX will achieve its ends via a multi-strategy approach that includes building accessible, comprehensive databases, promoting Icelandic labels, bands and events, providing information on Icelandic music to markets and the media, and encouraging and helping Icelandic bands, PRs and record labels participate in events and festivals around the world as well as good old fashioned “connecting people”.
+Iceland Music achieves this end via a multi-strategy approach that includes building accessible, comprehensive databases, promoting Icelandic labels, bands and events, and providing information on Icelandic music to markets and the media.
+In this way, it encourages and helps Icelandic bands, PRs and record labels participate in events and festivals around the world – in a sense, doing some good, old-fashioned “connecting people”.